scalar-labs/scalardb/docs/schema-loader-import.md

 {% capture notice--warning %}
 **Attention**

 You should carefully plan to import a table to ScalarDB in production because it will add transaction metadata columns to your database tables and the ScalarDB metadata tables.
-There would also be several differences between your database and ScalarDB and limitations.
+In this case, there would also be several differences between your database and ScalarDB, as well as some limitations.
 {% endcapture %}

 <div class="notice--warning">{{ notice--warning | markdownify }}</div>

 ### What will be added to your databases

-- ScalarDB metadata tables: ScalarDB manages namespace names and table metadata in an namespace (schema or database in underlying databases) called 'scalardb'.
+- **ScalarDB metadata tables:** ScalarDB manages namespace names and table metadata in a namespace (schema or database in underlying databases) called 'scalardb'.
-- Transaction metadata columns: the Consensus Commit transaction manager requires metadata (for example, transaction ID, record version, and transaction status) stored along with the actual records to handle transactions properly.
+- **Transaction metadata columns:** The Consensus Commit transaction manager requires metadata (for example, transaction ID, record version, and transaction status) stored along with the actual records to handle transactions properly.
 Thus, this tool adds the metadata columns if you use the Consensus Commit transaction manager.

+{% capture notice--info %}
+**Note**

-- Keep in mind that the tool only changes database metadata; thus, the processing time does not increase in proportion to the database size and usually takes only several seconds.
+This tool only changes database metadata.
+Thus, the processing time does not increase in proportion to the database size and usually takes only several seconds.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ### Requirements

-- [JDBC databases](./scalardb-supported-databases.md#jdbc-databases) except for SQLite are importable.
+- [JDBC databases](./scalardb-supported-databases.md#jdbc-databases), except for SQLite, can be imported.
-- Each table must have primary key column(s) (composite primary keys can be available) .
+- Each table must have primary key columns.
+(Composite primary keys can be available.)
-- Target tables must only have columns with supported data type (see also [here](#data-type-mapping-from-jdbc-databases-to-scalardb)).
+- Target tables must only have columns with supported data types.
+For details, see [Data-type mapping from JDBC databases to ScalarDB](#data-type-mapping-from-jdbc-databases-to-scalardb)).

 ### Set up Schema Loader

-See the [ScalarDB Schema Loader](./schema-loader.md#set-up-schema-loader) document to set up Schema Loader for importing existing tables.
+To set up Schema Loader for importing existing tables, see [Set up Schema Loader](./schema-loader.md#set-up-schema-loader).

 ## Run Schema Loader for importing existing tables

-You can import an existing table in JDBC databases to ScalarDB using `--import` option and an import-specific schema file.
+You can import an existing table in JDBC databases to ScalarDB by using the `--import` option and an import-specific schema file.
 To import tables, run the following command, replacing the contents in the angle brackets as described:

 ```console
 $ java -jar scalardb-schema-loader-<VERSION>.jar --config <PATH_TO_SCALARDB_PROPERTIES_FILE> -f <PATH_TO_SCHEMA_FILE> --import
 ```

-- `<VERSION>`: version of ScalarDB Schema Loader that you set up.
+- `<VERSION>`: Version of ScalarDB Schema Loader that you set up.
-- `<PATH_TO_SCALARDB_PROPERTIES_FILE>`: path to a property file of ScalarDB.
+- `<PATH_TO_SCALARDB_PROPERTIES_FILE>`: Path to a properties file for ScalarDB.
 For a sample properties file, see [`database.properties`](https://github.com/scalar-labs/scalardb/blob/master/conf/database.properties).
-- `<PATH_TO_SCHEMA_FILE>`: path to an import schema file.
-See also a [sample](#sample-import-schema-file) in the next section.
+- `<PATH_TO_SCHEMA_FILE>`: Path to an import schema file.
+For a sample, see [Sample import schema file](#sample-import-schema-file).

-If you use the Consensus Commit transaction manager after importing existing tables, run the following command separately.
+If you use the Consensus Commit transaction manager after importing existing tables, run the following command separately, replacing the contents in the angle brackets as described:

 ```console
 $ java -jar scalardb-schema-loader-<VERSION>.jar --config <PATH_TO_SCALARDB_PROPERTIES_FILE> --coordinator